acidb/mobiscroll-docs/docs/jquery/_auto-generated/datepicker/methods.md

 Returns the temporary value selected on the datepicker.

 ### isVisible {#method-isVisible}

 () => boolean

 Returns a boolean indicating whether the component is visible or not.

 ### navigate {#method-navigate}

 (date: MbscDateType) => void

 Display a specific month on the calendar without setting the date.

+Parameters:
+ - date - Date to navigate to.
+Can be a Date object, ISO8601 date string, or moment object.

 ### open {#method-open}

 () => void

 Opens the component.

 ### position {#method-position}

 () => void

 Recalculates the position of the component (if not inline).

 ### render {#method-render}

 () => any